-HOW TO LAUNCH AN EDTECH COMPANY?
+HOW TO START AN EDTECH COMPANY?

 The global market for educational technology is expected to expand from 2021 to 2028 at a rate of approximately 20% per year.
 We can expect more cutting-edge technologies, EdTech businesses, websites and applications, as well as increased global use of online learning platforms.